 If the event organiser so indicates, the payment method can also be a mix between group and individual payments.
 In that case, the HoD can decide for each registration how he/she wants to pay for it.
 The default is ‘group payments’, but by setting it to ‘Individual’, all new registrations are marked as being paid by the individual fencer.

-To change from on payment type to another, unregister and re-register.
+To change from one payment type to another for a specific competition or side event, unregister and re-register.

 Which payment type is in effect for a particular registration is visible on the cashier tab.